ANALYTICS SOLUTIONS2025-12-31

 In this article, we’ll take a look at what synthetic data is, how it’s used, and some benefits it can offer your business.

-Beginner’s Guide on What is Synthetic Data
+Beginner’s Guide to What is Synthetic Data

 It can be used to train machine learning models and also to test data-driven applications.
 This allows you to avoid having to gather a lot of data by yourself or pay someone else to do it for you.